CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: LIBLOAD_OPTIONAL

-Space separated list of :code`libload` libraries to mark as optional in the program.
+Space separated list of ``libload`` libraries to mark as optional in the program.
 If an optional library is not present on the device, the program will still execute and not be blocked from running by ``libload``, however calls to the library's functions will crash the program.

-* If this option is left blank, using the function :code:`libload_IsLibLoaded` causes the library argument supplied to the function to automatically be marked as optional.
+* If this option is left blank, libraries supplied to the function :code:`libload_IsLibLoaded` will be automatically marked as optional.
-* Libraries specified by this option are forced to be optional, regardless if :code:`libload_IsLibLoaded` is used.
+* Libraries specified by this option are forced to be optional, regardless of :code:`libload_IsLibLoaded` usage.

 .. note::